MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm-activate.md

 You do not need internet connectivity:

-- When VMs do not require internet connectivity to be activated via Windows Server subscription or BYOL-based AVMA.

-See the [Windows Server documentation](/windows-server/get-started/server-2016-activation) for other forms of activation.
+- For VMs to activate via Windows Server subscription or BYOL-based AVMA.
+For connectivity requirements for other forms of activation, see the [Windows Server documentation](/windows-server/get-started/server-2016-activation).

 ### When does Windows Server subscription start/end billing?